tomcarbon/express_libdogecoin_barebones/README.md

 ## INTRODUCTION

-This project demonstrates a handshake between the libdogecoin library and a Javascript express API, enabling the user to generate libdogecoin-originated privkey/address pairs from (e.g.) any web browser.
+This project demonstrates a handshake between the libdogecoin library and a Javascript express API, enabling the user to generate libdogecoin-originated privkey/address pairs from any web browser (e.g.).

 To achieve this end, two programs are built:
 	1) A Linux executable, written in C.